Harshvardhan-sN/GrowMore/README.md

 6. Click on the "Run" button in Android Studio to deploy the app on your device or emulator.

-Congratulations!
-You now have the project running on your local machine.

 ## Screenshots